 ...

-A STA transmitting an Ack or a BlockAck frame that is a response to a frame sent using the DMG low-power SC modulation class shall use the same modulation class and an MCS chosen from the DMG low-power SC Supported MCS set of the STA that transmitted the frame that elicited the response.
-The MCS index shall be the same as or lower than the MCS of the frame that elicited the response.
+A STA transmitting an Ack or a BlockAck frame that is a response to a frame sent using the DMG low-power SC modulation class shall use an MCS from the DMG low-power SC Supported MCS set of the STA that transmitted the frame that elicited the response as long as (a) the selected MCS has a Data Rate that does not exceed the Data Rate of the frame that elicited the response, and (b) no other MCS satisfying condition (a) results in a shorter frame transmission time.

 ...

-A STA transmitting an Ack frame or a BlockAck frame in response to a frame sent using the DMG SC modulation class or DMG OFDM modulation class shall use an MCS from the mandatory MCS set of the DMG SC modulation class and shall use the highest MCS index for which the Data Rate is the same as or lower than that of the frame that elicited the response.
+A STA transmitting an Ack frame or a BlockAck frame in response to a frame sent using the DMG SC modulation class or DMG OFDM modulation class shall use an MCS from the mandatory MCS set of the DMG SC modulation class as long as (a) the selected MCS has a Data Rate that does not exceed the Data Rate of the frame that elicited the response, and (b) no other MCS satisfying condition (a) results in a shorter frame transmission time.